Shape Policy to Strategically Fight Global Terrorism

 Advance Your Career in Homeland Security

 The MS in Counter-Terrorism and Homeland Security will prepare you to pursue positions focused on law enforcement and intelligence at U.S. federal government agencies and intelligence communities.
-In addition, American University positions students well to compete for government internships.
+In addition, American University positions students well to compete for government internships, in your local area or in D.C.
 These include those offered through the U.S. Government Pathways program as well as the post-graduation internships in the Presidential Management Fellows program, a flagship two-year leadership development program in the Federal government.

 - For the past two years, American University has produced more PMF finalists than any other university in the country.